manateelazycat/lsp-bridge/README.md

 - `lsp-bridge-peek-list-height`: Select the next option for definition and reference
 - `lsp-bridge-peek-ace-keys`: Keys to press when performing `lsp-bridge-peek-through`
 - `lsp-bridge-peek-ace-cancel-keys`: Keys to exit `lsp-bridge-peek-through`
+- `acm-backend-order`: Customize the order of the completion backends
 - `acm-frame-background-dark-color`: Menu background color in dark theme
 - `acm-frame-background-light-color`: Menu background color in light theme
 - `acm-enable-capf`: Provides capf completion support for non-LSP backends, it is disabled by default